Digital Video Articles, Tutorials, Guides & Q & A

 What Happens if Malware Creeps into Your Smart TV System?

-So, even if malware gets into your smart TV’s operating system, it will not affect it.
+So, even if malware gets into your smart TV’s operating system, the ‘culprit’ will not affect it.

-Since it doesn’t have a digital signature, there’s no way, the malware is going to alter the existing code in your smart TV.
+Since it doesn’t have a digital signature, there’s no way the malware will alter the existing code in your smart TV.

-So what happens is the rogue malware code lies powerless and dormant in your smart TV system.
+The rogue malware code can do nothing more than lie powerless and dormant in your smart TV system.

-When you undertake a firmware upgrade for your smart TV, the existing code will be removed to be replaced with the new one.
+When you undertake a firmware upgrade for your smart TV, the existing code will be removed to be replaced with a new one.

 The malware will also be removed to be replaced with the new code the firmware update provides.